What is an Architectural Feasibility Study?

 Step 4: Assembling the Feasibility Package for Investors

 The next step is making the package look pretty and getting the data infront of prospevtive investors.
 A great study of the project will have visuals, massings, and data to sell to potential investors.
 Sometimes the project could be all one person, but 90% of our clients are joint venturing with banks, investors, and other developers.
 We highly reccomend that your package has 3D visuals to showcase as well.
 A typical feasibility study package can range from 5 to 20 pages in depth.

 What is the cost of a feasibility study?

-A typically study can cost between $1,000 up to $20,000 depending on the scale and coplexity of the project.
+A typical study can cost between $1,000 up to $20,000 depending on the scale and complexity of the project.

 A feasibility study can take a day up to weeks to complete depending on the scale of the project.
 Reach out to us and we can help you determine the timeline of getting your project started.